Hundreds Of Breeds

 Popular Song canaries are...

 The American Singer, which was developed in the U.S.A. in the 1930's and 40's, is the most popular pet canary in the U.S. The American Singer is hailed by many to be the best canary to be kept as a pet.
+One reason is their great singing voice but also because they're known to be especially robust and healthy.

 The German Roller gets its name from the rolling tours of its song.
 Often said to have the most beautiful song of all the canaries the German Roller Canary has been bred in Germany for 300 years...and some say they've nearly perfected the breed!
 Click here for more on the German Roller.